StopModReposts/Illegal-Mod-Sites/CONTRIBUTING.md

 A big welcome and thank you for considering contributing to the StopModReposts open source project!
 It’s people like you that make it a reality for users in our community.

-## contributer agreement
-When contributing you must agree to the following terms:
-By contributing, you grant us full permission to use your work in any way, including, but not limited to: redistribution, relicensing, modifying, etc.

 ##  Quick start